akalabic14/battle-simulator/README.md

 The API call to start the game.
 The game can start only if at least 10 armies have joined.

 ### /play/restart
-The API call to reset the game in progress
+The API call to reset the game in progress to pending status.
+Note: After the game is restarted, you can add more armies to the game.

 ### /play/get-logs
 This API call is used to retrieve a full battle log for a specific game.